jercatallo/dashboard-framework-demo-app/README.md

 - *.jsx - contains a react component.
 - *.js - contains javascript files.
 - *.test.js - contains the test files.
-- Applied **barrel export patter**n.
+- Applied **barrel export pattern**.
 As you will notice there are index files for each folder that exports the actual component.
 This helps to simplify imports and make the project structure more organized.

 ## Pre-requisites
 - Have node installed in your machine